EXPERT ADVICE

 Can spiders smell?

 Yes, spiders can smell, but not in the same way humans do.
 They have very sensitive sensory organs on their legs and use these to smell and taste.
 The hairs on their legs can help them detect whether or not an object close to them is edible.
-Their finely- tuned sensitivity to vibrations allow them to tell the difference between different types of prey.
+Their finely-tuned sensitivity to vibrations allow them to tell the difference between different types of prey.

 What is a spider’s web made of?

+The silk-like masterpieces that are spider webs are a materialisation of protein and amino acids, which are produced in the spinneret glands located at the tip of the spider’s abdomen.
 Most spiders use webs to catch their dinner or to wrap their victims in after they’ve been caught.
 Some spiders will use webs to protect their burrow or hiding place, and to encase their egg sacs, while others don’t produce webs at all.

 How do spiders get in your house?

-After all, for a spider, your home is a warm place out of the dangers of the outside world – and filled with morsels of food (i.e. smaller insects) and droplets of water for them to enjoy.
+With their poor eyesight, you’d hope any spiders that come into your home are simply lost.
+Not so.
+If you see one of those eight-legged arachnids trampling around your home like they own the place, it could be because you’ve made your home inadvertently inviting.
+After all, for a spider, your home is a warm place out of the dangers of the outside world filled with morsels of food (i.e. smaller insects) and droplets of water for them to enjoy.
 But, how do spiders get inside your home in the first place?

 These creepy crawlies are always on the lookout for opportunities to squeeze through any crack, hole, gap or cranny around your home.
-So the first step to keeping spiders away from your home would be to search the perimeter of your home for any cracks or holes and plug them up.
+So the first step on learning how to keep spiders away from your home would be to search the perimeter of your home for any cracks or holes and plug them up.
 Don’t forget to check for any gaps around your doors and window frames, any holes in your porch or basement and any breaches along the piping and guttering around your home.